keiranmraine/keiranmraine.github.io/mkdocs/docs/profile.md

 group of people from varied backgrounds who draw on each others strengths.
 The team is also supported by the core informatics and infrastructure groups at the Sanger Institute.

-## 2022 - current
+## 2022 onwards

+- Head of Health Informatics Platforms, Health Innovation East
-- Head of Service, Clinical Computational Resarch Informatics
+  - Formerly: Head of Service, Clinical Computational Research Informatics

-Working at Eastern AHSN (Academic Health Science Network) on the CYNAPSE project.
+Eastern AHSN (Academic Health Science Network) changed its name to Health Innovation East in October 2023.

-The aim of CYNAPSE is to modernise and future-proof the computational infrastructure for genomics and wider ‘omics’ data across the NIHR Cambridge BioResource Centre (BRC).
+Initially focused on the delivery and development of the CYNAPSE platform to modernise and future-proof the computational infrastructure for genomics and wider ‘omics’ data across the NIHR Cambridge BioResource Centre (BRC).

-A significant portion of the position is around requirements gathering and development of a sustainable service delivery team supporting a diverse omic research community.
+A significant portion of the position being around requirements gathering and development of a sustainable service delivery team supporting a diverse 'omic research community.

+2023, role expanded to cover a larger portfolio of work including the NHS Sub-National Secure Data Environment for the East of England.
+The team has now expanded to a total of 6 technical members covering cloud infrastructure, data management and information analysts, supporting projects across Cambridge University Health Partners (CUHP), University of Cambridge, NHS data strategy projects as well as smaller ad-hoc contracts in the research space.

 ## Consultancy work